Bowel cancer patient & professional support

 Bowel Cancer UK is the UK’s leading bowel cancer charity.
 They provide expert information and support to patients and their families, educate health professionals and the public about the disease, campaign for early diagnosis and access to the best treatment and care, and fund targeted research.

-• Continue to develop support services in Wales for bowel cancer patients and their loved ones, including full roll out of their 'Chat Together' service
+• Further developed and co-produced support services in Wales for bowel cancer patients and their loved ones.

-• Enhance their education, engagement and support offer to healthcare professionals, including expanding their work engaging community pharmacies launched in phase 1
+• Enhanced their education, engagement and support offer to healthcare professionals, including expanding their work engaging with community pharmacies.

-• Continue to raise awareness of bowel screening and the signs and symptoms of bowel cancer, growing their volunteer base across Wales to deliver awareness work both online and face-to-face.
+• Continued to raise awareness of bowel screening and the signs and symptoms of bowel cancer, growing their volunteer base across Wales to deliver awareness work both online and face-to-face.

 Bowel Cancer Community Voices Cymru